cmcguirk17/LLM-Microservice/README.md

 ## 📚 Model Zoo

 You can find a variety of GGUF-formatted models compatible with `llama.cpp`.
-A good starting point is TheBloke on Hugging Face, or the official `llama.cpp` resources.
+A good starting point is Hugging Face, or the official `llama.cpp` resources.

 *   **`llama.cpp` Model Suggestions:** [llama.cpp Model List](https://github.com/ggerganov/llama.cpp#models)
-*   **TheBloke on Hugging Face:** [Search for GGUF models](https://huggingface.co/TheBloke)

 Place your downloaded `.gguf` model files into the `app/models/` directory.
-Update the `MODEL_PATH` environment variable (in `.env`, Docker Compose, or Kubernetes ConfigMap) to point to your chosen model file (e.g., `app/models/your-chosen-model.Q4_K_M.gguf`).
+Update the `MODEL_PATH` environment variable (in `.env`, Docker Compose, or Kubernetes ConfigMap) to point to your chosen model file (e.g., `app/models/your-chosen-model.gguf`).

 ---